afbrandt/MakeSchoolNotes-Swift/P1-Welcome-Xcode/content.md

 ![image](xcode_started_2.png)

-As you can see there are a lot of options hoewver let's take it easy and start off by selecting `Single View Application` and select *Next*.
+As you can see there are a lot of options however let's take it easy and start off by selecting `Single View Application` and select *Next*.

 ##Project Options